Patterns, Kits, & Erratas

 Wonder-clips or pins, scissors, pencil, chalk, thread, sewing machine, ruler,

 rotary cutter and mat. steam iron.

 This pattern is for personal use only.
 Please contact me if you are interested in selling a completed quilt that you have made, or wish to teach using this pattern.

 Visit http://quiltmamas.com to find out more about us!

-The One Armed Bag-It Tote is an original pattern, that allows for easy access to your bag contents while shopping at the market for vegggies.
-I created this pattern when I saw a similar bag at a quilt show.
-What appealed to me was its simplicity and sturdiness to its modern shape.
+The One Armed Bag-It Tote is an original pattern, that allows for easy access to your bag contents while shopping at the market for veggies.
+What appealed to me was to create a bag with simplicity and sturdiness to its modern shape.
 Heavier weight fabrics work best for this bag, but you can use light weight fabric with heavier interfacing if you prefer.

 This pattern is for two sizes of bags: Finished bag A: 14”x11”x 3" B: 17”x12”x4”

 One piece of freezer paper: 15" x 18” for smaller bag A, or 18” x 21” for larger bag B